Provably Finding a Hidden Dense Submatrix among Many Planted Dense Submatrices via Convex Programming: Numerical Experiments

 Here, we sample $\A$ symmetrically so that $a_{ij} = a_{ji}$ for all $i, j \in [M]=[500]$. \end{itemize}

-This construction ensures that the $(U_1, U_1)$ block is the densest $(m,m)$-submatrix in expectation.
+This construction ensures that the $(U_1, U_1)$ block is the densest $m \times m$-submatrix in expectation.
 Moreover, Conditions~\eqref{eq:rec-size} and~\eqref{eq:rec-size2} hold by our choice of $m$ and $M$.
-If the gap $q - p_{11}$ is sufficiently large then~\eqref{eq:rec-gap} is satisfied and we should expect that the matrix representation of $(U_1,U_1)$ is the unique optimal solution for~\eqref{eqn3.2}.
-When this gap is small, i.e., $q$ is close to $1/2$, then we may not have recovery w.h.p.~because the sufficient conditions given by Theorem~\ref{thm:suff-cond-random} are not satisfied.
+If the gap $q - p_{22}$ is sufficiently large then~\eqref{eq:rec-gap} is satisfied and we should expect that the matrix representation of $(U_1,U_1)$ is the unique optimal solution for~\eqref{eqn3.2}.
+When this gap is small, i.e., $q$ is close to $1/4$, then the sufficient conditions given by Theorem~\ref{thm:suff-cond-random} are not satisfied and we may not have recovery.

 This is illustrated by the examples given in Figure~\ref{fig:E1-Examples}.
 Each of the matrices $\A$ have a densest block indexed by $(U_1,U_1) = ([m],[m])$ for $m=100$.
 The remaining four diagonal blocks are less dense and the off-diagonal blocks are relatively sparse.
 We can create an undirected graph $G$ with adjacency matrix equal to each sampled matrix $\A$.
 These graphs have densest $m$-subgraphs indexed by $U_1$ in expectation.
 When the gap between $q$ and $p_{22}$, the density of the next densest diagonal block, is small, we have two planted $(m,m)$-submatrices with very similar densities.
-We cannot expect to recover the densest $m$-subgraph or densest $(m,m)$-submatrix in this case (see Figs.~\ref{fig:E1-hard-A} and~\ref{fig:E1-hard-G}).
+We cannot expect to recover the densest $m$-subgraph or densest $m \times m$-submatrix in this case (see Figs.~\ref{fig:E1-hard-A} and~\ref{fig:E1-hard-G}).
 However, when the gap is larger, the corresponding graph $G$ consists of a single dense $m$-subgraph obscured by sparse noise in the form of diversionary edges and nodes.
 In this case, we should expect to identify the planted dense submatrix and subgraph from the solution of~\eqref{eqn3.2} (see Figs.~\ref{fig:E1-A} and Figs.~\ref{fig:E1-G}).

 To empirically verify this predicted behaviour, we generate $10$ problem instances $\A$ corresponding to each $(q,m)$-pair.
 For each of these matrices, we solve~\eqref{eqn3.2} with

 using the Python implementation of Alg.~\ref{alg:densub}.
 We use the augmented Lagrangian parameter $\mu=2$, stopping tolerance $10^{-4}$, and maximum number of iterations $2000$ in each call to the solver.
 We round the entries of $\X$ to the nearest integer and compare to the matrix representation of the planted submatrix indexed by $(U_1, U_1)$.
 We say that we have recovered the planted submatrix if